-Robert Moore is an associate in the San Francisco office and a member of Orrick’s Technology Companies Group.
+Robert Moore is an associate in the Santa Monica office and a member of Orrick’s Technology Companies Group.
 His practice focuses on advising high-growth startups and innovative venture capitalists.

 Robert represents startups throughout all stages of their lifecycle, including formation, corporate and securities law, venture capital financings and corporate governance matters.
 A Silicon Valley native, he’s passionate about counseling founders to best position their businesses for success.
 In addition to advising startups, Robert advises investors in connection with their investments in private companies.

 Prior to joining Orrick, Robert received his Juris Doctor from the UCLA School of Law and a Bachelor of Science from the University of Southern California’s Marshall School of Business.